miosee/EndoNeuro-dsPIC/README.md

 # EndoNeuro-dsPIC
-dsPIC firmware for the endoNeuro project
+dsPIC firmware for the EndoNeuro project